Something went wrong

 Electricity use for home heating in Connecticut

-Electric heat pump systems for home heating are increasing in demand in Connecticut.
-Since 2021, the number of homes heating with electricity shot up from 258,306 to 302,730, a 17% change.
+Electric heat pump systems for home heating are more popular in Connecticut.
+Since 2017, the number of homes heating with electricity ramped up from 219,208 to 302,730, a 38% change.

 Adoption of solar home heating systems in Connecticut

-The most eco-friendly heating option is solar.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 6,488 homes in Connecticut are heated with active solar arrays.
-This is a 119% gain from 2021, when 2,966 homes utilized active solar heating.
+Out of all fuels, solar is the safest for the environment.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Currently, 6,488 homes in Connecticut are heated with active solar arrays.
+This is a 531% gain from 2017, when 1,029 homes utilized active solar heating.

 Connecticut Homeowner’s Guide to Selecting an Oil Company

-For Connecticut families heating with fuel oil, selecting which of the 453 heating oil companies that serve Connecticut plays a big role in determining how much money is spent on heating each winter.
+For Connecticut households heating with heating oil, picking which of the 452 heating oil companies that serve Connecticut makes a big difference.

-Full Service Oil Companies: Homeowners who can afford a “set-it-and-forget-it” heating system select one of the 266 “full-service” oil companies that serve Connecticut.
-Full service companies such as or offer families annual contracts which consist of a combined package of both automatic number two heating oil delivery and furnace repair.
-With an automatic oil delivery contract, the company tracks your home’s fuel oil consumption and makes deliveries when your tank is running low.
+Full Service Oil Companies: Homeowners who value a “set-it-and-forget-it” heating system select one of the 265 “full-service” oil companies that serve Connecticut.
+Full service companies such as or offer clients annual contracts which consist of a combined package of both automatic heating oil delivery and heating system repair.
+With an automatic number two heating oil delivery contract, the company tracks your home’s fuel oil consumption and makes deliveries when your tank is running low.
 The client does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for households who are looking to save money.
-With discount oil companies, in return for better prices, you monitor the number two heating oil level in your tank, and you place an oil order when the oil gauge dips below a quarter tank.
-Examples of 0 Connecticut cash heating oil companies serving Connecticut include and .
+Discount Oil Companies: Often called “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for households who are on a budget.
+With discount oil companies, in exchange for lower prices, you monitor the heating oil level in your tank, and you place an oil order when you're running low.
+A few of the 0 Connecticut cash heating oil companies serving Connecticut include and .

-Connecticut Heating Oil Company Fast Facts: Oil Companies Serving Connecticut: 453 companies .
+Connecticut Oil Company Fast Facts: Fuel oil Companies Serving Connecticut: 452 companies .

-Average Number of Connecticut Households Served per Fuel Oil company : 1085
+Average Number of Connecticut Households Served per Number Two Heating Oil company : 1088

 Connecticut Heating Oil Delivery Overview

-491,612 households in Connecticut heat their homes with heating oil.
+491,612 residences in Connecticut heat their homes with number two heating oil.
 This makes oil delivery essential, especially when Connecticut temperatures drop as low as 25.1° F each winter.
-33.7% of Connecticut households are reliant on number two heating oil delivery each winter.
+33.7% of Connecticut houses rely on number two heating oil delivery each winter.

 33.7% of Connecticut Households Rely On Heating Oil Delivery Each Winter